kuzudb/kuzudb.github.io/docs/blog/wcoj.md

 ```
 Current Kùzu compiles each MATCH/WITH block separately so this is hack to force the system
 to use binary join plan.
 The plan will join `e1` `Links` with `e2` `Links` and then
 join the result of that with `e3` `Links`, all using binary HashJoin operator.
-Here are the
+I will
-results:
+refer to this as Kùzu-BJ.
+Here are the results:

 | Configuration |  Time  |
 |----------|:-------------:|
 | Kùzu-WCO |  175ms |
 | Kùzu-BJ |    5871ms   |

-So we see 33.5x performance improvement in this simplest query.
+We see 33.5x performance improvement in this simplest query.
 In larger densely cyclic queries, binary
-join plans just don't work.
+join plans just don't work.***

-## A Thank You & a Story About Knuth's Reaction to the Term "Worst-case Optimal"
+## A Thank You & an Anecdote About Knuth's Reaction to the Term "Worst-case Optimal"

 Before wrapping up, I want to say thank you to [Chris Ré](https://cs.stanford.edu/~chrismre/), who is a
 co-inventor of earliest of wcoj algorithms.
 In the 5th year of my PhD, Chris had introduced me to this area and
 we had written a paper together on the topic in the context of evaluating
-joins in distributed systems like MapReduce/Spark.
+joins in distributed systems, such as MapReduce and Spark.
 I ended up working on
 these algorithms and trying to make them performant in actual systems
-for many more years than I predicted.
+for many more years than I initially predicted.
 I also want to say thank you to [Hung Ngo](https://hung-q-ngo.github.io/) and [Atri Rudra](https://cse.buffalo.edu/faculty/atri/),
 with whom I have had several conversations during those years on these algorithms.

 Finally, let me end with a fun story about the term "worst-case optimal":
 Several years ago [Don Knuth](https://uwaterloo.ca/computer-science/events/dls-donald-knuth-all-questions-answered) was visiting UWaterloo
-to give a Distinguished Lecture Seminar (our department's most prestigious
+to give a Distinguished Lecture Seminar, which is our department's most prestigious
-lecture series).
+lecture series.
 A colleague of mine and I had a 1-1 meeting with him.
 Knuth must be known to anyone with a CS degree but importantly he is
 credited for founding the field of algorithm analysis (e.g., for popularizing
-the use of big-oh notation for analyzing algorithms' performances).
+the big-oh notation for analyzing algorithms' performances).
 In our meeting, he asked me what I was working on
 and I told him about these new algorithms called "worst-case optimal join algorithms".
 The term was so confusing to him and his immediate interpretation